TheodoreAD/power-user-linux-setup/docs/python.md

 !!!
 TODO
     Make this commented out in the original zsh setup, use `sed` to uncomment here.

-Enable plugin in ~/.zshrc plugins:
+Enable plugin in ~/.zshrc plugins if not already previously performed:

 ```shell
 plugins(